fpillet/NSLogger/README.markdown

 ## How Does the Connection Work?

-Your client app must run on a device that is on the same network as your Mac.
-When it starts logging traces, it will automatically (by default) look for the desktop NSLogger using *Bonjour*.
+For automatic discovery of the desktop viewer, your application must run on a device that is on the same network as your Mac.
+When your app starts logging, the NSLogger framework automatically (by default) looks for the desktop viewer using *Bonjour*.
 As soon as traces start coming, a new window will open on your Mac.

-Advanced users can setup a Remote Host / Port to log from a client to a specific host).
+Advanced users can setup a Remote Host / Port to log from a client to a specific host), or specify a Bonjour name in case there are multiple viewers on the network.

 ## Advanced Desktop Viewer Features